-He analysed, for example, cell membranes of archae that thrived in the oceans dozens of millions of years ago.
+He analysed, for example, fossilised cell membranes of archaea that thrived in the oceans dozens of millions of years ago.
 The chemical composition of such membranes varies with the temperature of the surrounding water.
 That means that chemical analysis of deep, ancient layers of sediment can be used to measure sea water temperatures

 By more widely applying existing techniques (such as DNA identification) and by adding new indicators, Sinninghe Damsté has contributed greatly to our basic knowledge about the planet.

 Established ideas about the nitrogen and carbon cycles, both crucial for the planet’s life and climate, were amended because of his work.
 We now know, for example, that the nitrogen cycle takes place for a large part in the darkness of the deep sea.
 Deep down, bacteria and archaea together determine how much nitrogen is available for life at the sea surface.

 Thanks in great part to Sinninghe Damsté’s pioneering work, organic geochemistry has become an integral part of disciplines such as microbial ecology, earth sciences, oceanography and paleoclimatology worldwide.
 His ongoing development of new techniques and new geochemical indicators will no doubt continue to deepen our understanding about our planet and the microbial life it once harboured.